 I should begin by pointing out that the Bible uses the word “wine” well over two hundred times, and it offers many different Old Testament Hebrew and New Testament Greek words for wine.
 The Hebrew words are: yayin, tiyrosh, raaph, chamar, mamcak, cobe, aciyc, enab, and shemer.
 The Greek words are oinos and gleukos.
 The most used Hebrew word is yayin, which is used over 130 times.
 The most used Greek word is oinos, which is used over 30 times.

 And is the “wine” of the Bible alcoholic (fermented, as opposed to being mere grape juice)?
-Of course it is, and if you can’t see that you’re just not trying.
+Yes, it is.
 Do you remember that I said that yayin is the Old Testament’s most common word for wine?
 Well, it was yayin that got Noah drunk (Genesis 9:21).
 Do you remember that I said that oinos is the New Testament’s most common?
-Well, Ephesians 5:18 says “And do not be drunk with wine (oinos)…” You can’t get drunk on grape juice.
+Well, Ephesians 5:18 says: “And do not be drunk with wine (oinos)…” You can’t get drunk on grape juice.

 What we have to understand is that wine was as common to the Jewish way of life as milkshakes are to ours.
 I went with milkshakes because the Jews didn’t drink wine for their typical meals like they did water or milk.
 They usually saved it for special occasions such as feasts and celebrations (Genesis 14:18; 27:25; 2 Samuel 13:28; John 2:1-10).
 But make no mistake, wine was common to them.
 Let me offer three evidences of that.